ericwindmill/ericwindmill.com/content/posts/google-maps-flutter.md

     - google
     - maps
 ---
-Flutter's core team is working on supporting a feature that is super necessary in modern applications: Google Maps.
+Flutter's core team is working on supporting a feature that is used endlessly in modern applications: Google Maps.
 But it isn't here yet.

 For the time being, it's easy to fake Google Maps in your app.